Gamers Outreach Foundation: Player 2

 Player 2 is a program that pairs gamers with opportunities to volunteer at hospitals.
 Those interested can apply, and hospitals may enroll their facilities on the Gamers Outreach website.

-The program is designed to assist hospitals in need of specialized volunteers available during weekday business hours.
-Volunteer responsibilities include bringing games and entertainment to hospital patients, ensuring that video game equipment is clean and well maintained, and playing video games with patients looking for a second player.
-Hospitals also assign additional tasks to Player 2 volunteers as necessary.
+The program is designed to assist hospitals in need of volunteers available during weekday business hours.
+Volunteer responsibilities include bringing entertainment to hospital patients, ensuring that video game equipment is well maintained, and playing video games with patients looking for a second player.
+Hospitals can also assign additional tasks to Player 2 volunteers as necessary.

 Save Point

-The Save Point program allows for health care facilities to expand their distribution of toys, games, wearables, and other key items to children receiving care using high-tech vending machines.
+"Save Points" are vending machines placed in health care facilities to distribute toys, games, wearables, and other relevant items to children receiving care.
+The organization's goal for this program is to inspire accomplishment in kids progressing in their treatment.

-Through dedicated Save Point machines, kids can be equipped with take-home items, meant to help inspire a sense of accomplishment as they progress through treatment.

 Fundraising

-Gamers Outreach has several programs and initiatives to assist in their fundraising efforts.
-The most popular of which include streamathons, where affiliated content creators and streamers host charity streams on their Twitch pages with Gamers Outreach as the primary beneficiary.
-The foundation's annual events include Gamers For Giving, VTuber Summer Slam, Spooktacular Streamathon, and Jolly Jamboree.
+Gamers Outreach organizes several programs and initiatives to assist in their fundraising efforts.
+One of them are streamathons, where affiliated content creators and streamers host charity streams on their Twitch pages with Gamers Outreach as the primary beneficiary.
+The foundation's annual events include Gamers For Giving (GFG), VTuber Summer Slam, Spooktacular Streamathon, and Jolly Jamboree.
 Gamers Outreach also regularly holds booths at conventions such as PAX, EVO, TwitchCon, and Holiday Matsuri.
 Funds collected from these events support Gamers Outreach's programs.

-The Gamers For Giving 2024 LAN Party at the George Gervin GameAbove Center in Eastern Michigan University.
+The Gamers For Giving 2024 LAN Party at the George Gervin Game Above Center in Eastern Michigan University.

 Gamers For Giving

-Gamers for giving (GFG) consists of both an in-person production featuring a LAN Party and video game tournaments and an online streaming marathon to raise funds for the foundation's programming initiatives.
+Gamers for Giving (GFG) consists of both an in-person production featuring a LAN Party and video game tournaments, and an online streaming marathon to raise funds for the foundation's programming initiatives.

-Over 1,200 people attended 2024's GFG LAN Party, and the event raised over $1.25 million.
+Over 1,200 people attended the 2024 GFG LAN Party, and the event raised over $1.25 million.

-Gamers Outreach announced that Gamers For Giving 2025 is taking place on April 12–13 at the Mojang Studios in Redmond US, alongside plenty of other smaller parties.
-The event took place with members of the Hermitcraft Minecraft SMP (Survival Multiplayer), and its associates, organised by YouTuber Ryan "Scar" GoodTimesWithScar, he himself having a neuromuscular disease.
-After the 2025 event, Scar was added to Gamer's Outreach's Board of Directors, following his enthusiasm for the charity's cause and large efforts to support the charity over the years of working with them.
-This was their second year of supporting in person Gamers Outreach, raising over $824,000 in 2024, and a similar amount in 2025.
+Alongside Gamers For Giving 2025, a separate took place on April 12–13 at Mojang Studios in Redmond US.
+The event took place with members of the Hermitcraft Minecraft SMP (Survival Multiplayer) and its associates, organized by YouTuber GoodTimesWithScar, he himself having a neuromuscular disease.
+In total, the event raised $841,517.63.
+After the 2025 event, Scar was added to Gamers Outreach's Board of Directors, following his enthusiasm for the charity's cause and large efforts to support the charity over the years of working with them.
+This was their second year of supporting an in-person Gamers Outreach event, which raised over $840,000 in 2024.

+The 2026 event saw continued support from the HermitCraft community, raising $1,126,351, contributing to a record-breaking year, with over $1.8 million raised collectively.
+In August 2026, the first GO Kart donated to a hospital in Thailand was donated to the Samitivej Srinakarin Hospital in Bangkok.